Seven area residents face federal charges for drug ring

 Members of the ring sold the drugs to sources working for the Girard Police Department, U.S. Drug Enforcement Agency and Pennsylvania State Police, according to the indictment.

-Those in the ring used cellular telephones and code words and phrases to facilitate drug-trafficking activities, U.S. Attorneys said, which resulted in 22 counts of using a communication facility in furtherance of a drug crime.
+Those in the ring used cellphones and code words and phrases to facilitate drug-trafficking activities, U.S. attorneys said, which resulted in 22 counts of using a communication facility in furtherance of a drug crime.

 More like this from vindy.com